The Curious Case Of Benjamin Button…

 “Also the sound system as a whole really had to fit the naturalistic aesthetic, so all the loudspeakers also had to be integrated within the set, even using 3D modeling to create designs that could accommodate the loudspeakers invisibly.
 We supplemented the EM Acoustics house system with some more of their products from our own inventory, specifically for foldback and some fills.”

-The need for sound reinforcement goes beyond support for the voices and instruments however: “There’s a magical element within the show that also relies on sound design.
+The need for sound reinforcement goes beyond support for the voices and instruments, however: “There’s a magical element within the show that also relies on sound design.
 Some scenes are location-based and in them we take the audience somewhere else completely.
 Again, this is part of delivering the narrative and there are elemental parts where the space is transformed into the wild Cornish coast in a storm, with wind and waves crashing all around.
-This relies on the very discreet surround system and the placement of effected instruments and voices to deliver that essential change in environment.”
+This relies on the very discreet surround system and the placement of affected instruments and voices to deliver that essential change in environment.”

 “This is actually a big show in a small space, at several points it really feels like it’s trying to burst out of the theatre!
 It’s a complex show too, with lots of doubling up on instruments.
 The cast all play several different instruments each, often within the same number, so keeping on top of who plays what and when meant not only lots of desk cues but also many foldback cues so that everyone could hear themselves regardless of where they are on stage, or what they happen to be playing at the time.
 This was all managed via DiGiCo’s T software running on an SD9 and frankly I can’t imagine how it could have been done any other way.”
 Dylan Winn-Davis, sound no1, expertly mixes the show and manages the scene changes night after night, responding to the subtle changes in the cast’s performance.
 “It’s a beast of mix” comments Luke “and Dylan is really doing a truly excellent job!”